simon-brooke/beowulf/doc/mexpr.md

             ((QUOTE T) (QUOTE F))))))
 ```

-This is certainly more prolix and more awkward, but it also risks being flat wrong.
+This is certainly more prolix and more awkward.

 Is the value of `NIL` the atom `NIL`, or is it the empty list `()`?
 If the former, then the translation from the M-Expression above is correct.
 However, that means that recursive functions which recurse down a list seeking the end will fail.
 So the latter must be the case.